Redth/C2DM-Sharp/README.markdown

 ## How do I use it?
 + First, sign up for C2DM at: http://code.google.com/android/c2dm/signup.html
 + Download the source code and view the samples
++ Change your SenderID wherever relevant in the samples (eg: C2dmSharp.Client's DefaultActivity.cs in the top)
++ If you're not using the Client.Sample, make sure you add the right permissions from the sample's manifest, with your own package name in the right places.
+Also make sure you change the package name in your subclassed C2dmBroadcastReceiver's attributes!
 + Better instructions coming soon... ;)

 ## Links